ud-turkic/udtw25/index.md

 TBD

-## Participation Interest
+## Registration

-If you are interested in participating in the 2nd Workshop on Universal Dependencies for Turkic Languages, please fill out the [interest form](https://forms.gle/VB9fBKDMrJdRucA16).
-This will help us gauge interest and plan accordingly.
-The deadline for expressing interest is **June 10, 2025**.
+If you are interested in participating in the 2nd Workshop on Universal Dependencies for Turkic Languages, please complete the [registration form](https://forms.gle/VB9fBKDMrJdRucA16) by **June 10, 2025**.

 ## Organizers